MicrosoftDocs/windows-dev-docs/windows-apps-src/get-started/get-started-tutorial-game-js3d.md

 ---

-At this point we have a crazy dinosaur that start following the player around once it gets too close, and doesn't stop until it's position is on top of the player.
+At this point we have a wild dinosaur that starts following the player once you get too close, and doesn't stop until it's position is on top of the player.
 The final step is to add some game over conditions once the dino is `CATCHOFFSET` units away.

 <p data-height="300" data-theme-id="23761" data-slug-hash="fa75ffb13070dd4245cc152cb513509a" data-default-tab="result" data-user="MicrosoftEdgeDocumentation" data-embed-version="2" data-pen-title="The chase" data-preview="true" data-editable="true" class="codepen">See the Pen <a href="https://codepen.io/MicrosoftEdgeDocumentation/pen/fa75ffb13070dd4245cc152cb513509a/">The chase</a> by Microsoft Edge Docs (<a href="http://codepen.io/MicrosoftEdgeDocumentation">@MicrosoftEdgeDocumentation</a>) on <a href="http://codepen.io">CodePen</a>.</p>